FelixsGit/IV1201-Project/README.md

 ### Installation
 To install this project one can simply clone or download it by clicking the green box with the text 'clone or download'.
-This project uses Spring with maven repositories and Travis CI for integration testing.
+This project uses Spring with maven dependencies and Travis CI for integration testing.
 Besides that the development was conducted with a local mariaDB database running MYSQL.
 Therefore it is important for forking or cloning users to change the affected variables to match their own environment-configuration.
 This is done in the Travis.yml and in the Application.properties files.